Training and

 This is our “4 Pillars of Recovery.”

 Failure to address each pillar leads to pain and poor results.
-Long-term pain relief happens only when each pillar is strengthened at the right time.
+Long-term pain relief only happens when each pillar is strengthened at the right time.

 PILLAR 1: